PiratJack/investment-tracker/README.md

 Done:
 - Database models exist for stocks, stock prices, transactions, accounts
 - Validations exist for stocks, stock prices, transactions, accounts
-- UI to manage accounts, shares, share prices and transactions
+- UI to manage accounts, shares, share prices, share codes and transactions
 - Graph with absolute value (value in the base currency of the account or share)
 - Graph with a 100 baseline (on a date selected by the user)
 - Split view: how an account's composition changed over time

 What is remaining:
 - Create API to manage stocks, stock prices, transactions, accounts
-- Create graph for % split of a given account
 - Add display of calculations in graphs (like variations over given periods)
-- Improve the graphs calculation engine (it's kind of good but very loopy) - if possible
+- Improve the graphs calculation engine performance - if possible

 ## What is NOT this project?